 Most often a combination of several methods is used.

-The Member States are required to send the data via eDamis on all variables listed in the Regulation (EC) No 543/2009, unless they have reported some crops as non-significant or as non-existing crops in the country.
+The Member States are required to send the data via eDamis on all variables listed in the Commission Implementing Regulation (EU) 2023/1538.
 Regular reminders are sent if the countries haven't submitted the data covered by the regulation.
-In addition, the Members States that signed the ESS agreement on annual crop statistics have to send to Eurostat all data listed in this agreement.

 18.4.
 Data validation